harmonydata/hackathon/multiple-pdfs.md

 # Harmony Matching Design Documentation
+Harmony competition: 03/06/2024
+Team name: Anomalies

 ## Problem
 Harmony only harmonizes between 2 PDFs (of questionnaires/surveys), but we are looking into the possibility to expand this and think about how we would design how this would look like for 3 pages (and hopefully more in the future).

 ## Documentation
+In order to make finding similarities between 3 PDFs, we considered the approach of sorting these matches using one core PDF which is compared to the other 2 PDFs.

+Using the current design of the website (see visual below), here are our thoughts:

+### Harmony Filters